groupdocs-conversion/GroupDocs.Conversion-Docs/nodejs-java/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-presentation-with-advanced-options.md

 ---
 [**GroupDocs.Conversion**](#) provides [PresentationConvertOptions](#) to give you control over conversion result when convert to presentation format.
 Along with [common convert options](#) from base class [PresentationConvertOptions](#) has the following additional options:

-*   [setFormat](#) -  desired result document type.
-Available options are: *Ppt, Pps, Pptx, Ppsx, Odp, Otp, Potx, Pot, Potm, Pptm, Ppsm*
+*   [setFormat](#) specifies desired result document type.
+Available options are: *Ppt, Pps, Pptx, Ppsx, Odp, Otp, Potx, Pot, Potm, Pptm, Ppsm*.
-*   [setPassword](#) -  if set, the converted document will be password protected with the specified password
+*   [setPassword](#) whether the converted document will be password protected with the specified password.
-*   [setZoom](#) -  specifies the zoom level in percentage
+*   [setZoom](#) specifies the zoom level in percentage.

-Following code snippet shows how to convert to Presentation with advanced options
+The following code snippet shows how to convert to Presentation with advanced options:

 ```js
 const converter = new groupdocs.conversion.Converter("sample.docx");